zmlka/undisciplinary/read_architecture.md

 [principles]http://atrap.org/principles.html) and a
 [curriculum](http://atrap.org/curriculum.html).

-IF there is one thing to stress from those three pages, it is from the principles page:
+If there is one thing to stress from those three pages, it is from the principles page:

 > Primary texts meaning texts that are 0 degrees of separation from the subject